alexirpan/alexirpan.github.io/_posts/2026-03-11-anthropic-amicus.markdown

 Generally, I'm not wired for political debates.
 I don't relish it in the way that Twitter people do.
-I'm also aware this could have repurcussions on either my career or the potential future paths open to me.
-In general, I am a fan of building career capital and preserving optionality.
+I'm also aware this could have repercussions on either my career or the potential future paths open to me.
+(To be clear, I don't expect it to affect much of either, but it was something I considered.)
+In
+general, I am a fan of building career capital and preserving optionality.
 But if you never spend it on things you believe in, what's the point?